denisekgosnell/battlestax-1/README_step00.md

 Ran all test suites.
 ```

-- Start your app
+✔  Start the application
 ```
 npm start
 ```

-- Hit the loading screen
+✔  Hit the loading screen
 ```
 http://localhost:3000/
 ```

 Done!
 You have successfully set up your app, run your tests locally, and started BattleStax.
-Next, let's set up your production deployment process with Netlify.

 [==> Move to the next section: **Create a REST API**](./README_step01.md)